Abidjan: French military base

 Abidjan is home to Port-Bouet, one of the six French military bases that still exist in Africa (Dakar, Libreville, Bouar CAR, N'Djamena and Djibouti).
-Thousands of people live there, around the 43rd BIMA which is permanently in place in accordance with established defense agreements on 24 April 1961 linking the two countries.
+Thousands of people live there, around the 43rd BIMA which is permanently in place in accordance with established defence agreements on 24 April 1961 linking the two countries.

 Relationships and partnerships

 Diplomacy and international bodies

-Abidjan is the regional headquarters of major international institutions, including UNICEF, UN Development Program, World Health Organization, World Food Program, UNOPS, UNFPA, International Labour Organization (ILO), International Monetary Fund (IMF), and IFAD.
+Abidjan is the regional headquarters of major international institutions, including UNICEF, the UN Development Programme, the World Health Organization, the World Food Programme, the United Nations Office for Project Services, the United Nations Population Fund, the International Labour Organization, the International Monetary Fund, and the International Fund for Agricultural Development.
 Diplomatic missions in Ivory Coast are mostly located in Abidjan.

 The African Development Bank (ADB), the largest financial institution in Africa, is headquartered in Abidjan.